tebbbs/tebbbs.github.io/index.md

 ## Struggling to stream £9250 Netflix to your top floor room in Selly?
 Need better WiFi?

 This post got me banned from fab 'n' fresh for some unknown reason, but hey, we move.
-I haven't been paid by TP-Link for this/make money in any way, I just hate to see people struggling with WiFi 🤷‍♂️
+I haven't been paid by TP-Link for this and I don't make money off it in any way, I just hate to see people struggling with WiFi 🤷‍♂️

 ---